Picture of the Slightly dusty dual layer DVD disc, showing the gold data side

 How to Fix a DVD that Skips and Freezes

-We’ve played digital video discs (DVDs) for nearly two decades now.
-Daily watching them has been a major time filler of our spare time.
-Buying many used DVDs which are often scratched, we often see skipping DVDs.
+We have nearly three decades experience playing and caring for digital video discs (DVDs).
+Indeed, daily watching is a major time filler of our spare time.
+Since we buy many used DVDs which can have scratches, we often encounter skipping DVDs.
 So, the question of how to fix a DVD that skips and freezes became important for us to answer.
 We offer below the answers to it that we’ve found through experimentation below.

 So we’ve experienced and stopped many DVDs from freezing and skipping while playing.
 We’ve found that neither DVD players, nor discs are safe from this pesky problem.
 Whether a home or car DVD player.
 Whether a cheap mobile or most high-end home theater player.
 All kinds of DVD players experience the freezing DVD.

 No kind of DVD is free from this either.
 All optical discs, including DVDs will skip sooner or later.
-No matter who makes them or what content they carry, they will, at time, skip, freeze. cut out, drop out, pixilate, and so on.
-So knowing how to stop a DVD from skipping is useful for DVD movie buffs, especially if they buy lots of used DVDs as we do.
-So, we’re here to offer tips on how to stop a DVD from freezing.
+No matter who makes them, they will at times, skip, freeze. cut out, drop out, or pixilate.
+So knowing how to cure this is useful for movie buffs who buy many used DVDs as we do.
+So, we offer tips on how to stop a DVD from freezing.
 We hope you’ll get as much mileage out of these techniques as we have.
-Good luck.

 How to fix a DVD that skips and freezes.
 Picture of the Slightly dusty dual layer DVD disc, showing the gold data side